ISP-AD: A Large-Scale Real-World Dataset for Advancing Industrial Anomaly Detection with Synthetic and Real Defects: Introduction

 \subsection{Contributions}

 The aim of this publication is twofold.
-First, to bridge the gap to industry, we introduce a dataset derived from a real-world industrial use case in screen printing.
+First, to bridge the gap to industry, we introduce the Industrial Screen Printing Anomaly Detection Dataset (ISP-AD), derived from a real-world industrial use case in screen printing.
 This dataset provides both unsupervised and supervised training data, comprising synthetic and real defects collected during production.
-Second, we investigate a mixed supervised training approach that efficiently utilizes available weakly labeled data consisting of both, synthetic and real defects.
-By means of this publicly available data set, further research in leveraging synthetic as well as real defective data for industrial anomaly detection should be emphasized.
+Second, we investigate a mixed supervised training strategy that efficiently utilizes available weakly labeled data consisting of both synthetic and real defects.

+We envision the ISP-AD dataset as a research and development resource for advancing anomaly detection methods under realistic industrial conditions.
+Furthermore, we hope that it will contribute to a more application-oriented perspective, by helping to define paradigms and approaches that align with real-world requirements.

-Thus, the main contributions can be summarized to:
+Thus, the main contributions of this work can be summarized as follows:

-\begin{itemize} \item Introduction of a novel dataset of structured patterns, captured using three different optical modalities.
-The dataset originates from a real-world industrial use case in screen printing, including permitted process-specific data variability.
-With a total of \num{312674} fault-free samples and \num{246375} defective samples, where \num{245664} are synthetic and 711 are real, it represents the largest industrial defect detection dataset to date, enabling both unsupervised and supervised training scenarios. \item Image and pixel-level benchmarks of SOTA unsupervised approaches on the proposed demanding imaging modalities, containing small and weakly contrasted defects with high permitted design variability. \item The mixed supervised training procedure introduced by \cite{HaselmannKrassnig.2022} was further investigated by utilizing various proportions of injected real defects.
-Starting from purely synthetic training, the incremental incorporation of accumulated weakly labeled real defects led to a notable improvement in defect detection performance, particularly for challenging small and weakly contrasted defects.
-Additionally, the limited use of previously unseen defects significantly enhanced generalization performance, complementing synthetic training data.
-Thus, emerging defective samples with previously unseen feature distributions can be efficiently integrated into the mixed training procedure. \item Novel industrial benchmark, enabling research on unsupervised, self-supervised and supervised anomaly detection approaches. \end{itemize}
+\begin{itemize} \item \textbf{Introduction of the Industrial Screen Printing Anomaly Detection Dataset (ISP-AD) :} a novel large-scale dataset of structured patterns captured using three different optical modalities.
+The dataset originates from a real-world industrial screen printing process and includes permitted process-specific variability.
+With a total of \num{312674} fault-free samples and \num{246375} defective samples (of which \num{245664} are synthetic and 711 are real), it represents the largest publicly available industrial defect detection dataset to date, enabling both unsupervised and supervised training scenarios (\nameref{data}).

+\item \textbf{Benchmarking of SOTA unsupervised methods:} comprehensive image- and pixel-level evaluations on ISP-AD highlight the challenges posed by small and weakly contrasted defects embedded within high permitted design variability, establishing ISP-AD as a demanding benchmark under industrial conditions.